simov/grant-aws/README.md

 Additionally the `prefix` specified in your Grant configuration is used to generate the correct `redirect_uri` in case it is not configured explicitly.

-However, AWS is inconsistent in the way it sets those values under various circumstances:
+However, AWS is inconsistent in the way it sets those values under different circumstances, and you may have to print those event keys and adjust your Grant configuration accordingly.
+A few known cases:

 ### Default Domain